Boundedness of global solutions of a p-Laplacian evolution equation with a nonlinear gradient term: Introduction and main results

 The proof of Theorem \ref{Main result} proceeds by contradiction.
-It relies on the analysis of steady states and the existence of a Lyapunov functional which enjoys nice properties on any global trajectory of \eqref{eq1}, even if it were unbounded in $W^{1,\infty}$ norm.
-The construction of such a nice Lyapunov functional which is handled through the Zelenyak technique, together with the fact that the singularities may only take place near the boundary, allow us to prove the following convergence result: any global solution, even unbounded in $W^{1,\infty}$ must converge in $C[(0,1)]$ to a stationary solution $W$ of \eqref{eq1} with $W(0)=0$, $W(1)=M$ (see Proposition \ref{conv}).
+It relies on the analysis of steady states and the existence of a Lyapunov functional which enjoys nice properties on any global trajectory of \eqref{eq1}, even if it were unbounded in $C^{1}$ norm.
+The construction of such a nice Lyapunov functional which is handled through the Zelenyak technique, together with the fact that the singularities may only take place near the boundary, allows us to prove the following convergence result: any global solution, even unbounded in $W^{1,\infty}$ must converge in $C([0,1])$ to a stationary solution $W$ of \eqref{eq1} with $W(0)=0$, $W(1)=M$ (see Proposition \ref{converg}).
 On the other hand, if $u$ were unbounded, then our gradient estimates would imply that $W_x(0)=+\infty$ or $W_x(1)=-\infty$.
 But such a $W$ does not exist if $M\neq M_b$, leading to a contradiction.

 Although the scheme of proof follows that in \cite{Arri} for $p=2$, we have to face a number of additional technical difficulties, caused by the lack of regularity of solutions.
 In particular, we have to work at the level of regularized problems, including for the construction of Lyapunov-Zelenyak functional.
 This, in turn requires good convergence properties and estimates of regularized solutions.
-For this, we heavily rely on results from our previous work \cite{amal} (which concerned the higher dimensional problem as well).
+For this, we heavily rely on results from our previous work \cite{amal} (which concerned the higher dimensional problem as well) and an extension up to the boundary of a result of DiBenedetto-Friedman on the regularity of the derivative of weak solutions of a degenerate parabolic problem (see Proposition \ref{friedmanetendu}).